Quickstart

 - SPIRE server started and became the trust authority for

-harbor-satellite.local - Ground Control’s SPIRE agent attested with a join token, got its identity
+harbor-satellite.local - Ground Control’s SPIRE agent attested using its X.509 certificate (x509pop), got its identity

 - Ground Control started, connected to its SPIRE agent, got its SVID (